dsoto/ensp-202-notes/populations-and-samples.md

 The use of a sample to determine the characteristics of the larger population.

+## Hypothesis Testing

+The practice of determining whether an observed difference is due to random fluctuations or the experiment (drug, education, etc).

 ## Statistical Significance

 A measure of the probability that the mean of a random sample from a subpopulation was randomly drawn from the larger population.